10 Top-Rated Campgrounds near Tucson

 The campgrounds are located at altitudes that range from 4,800 feet to 9,000 feet, high up in the pine forest.
 Temperatures are much cooler at these higher elevations.

-You can reach the trailheads at several different access points.
-Permits are required, and you should educate yourself fully on the complexities of this undertaking before hitting the trails.
+You can reach the trailheads at several different access points, and you should educate yourself fully on the complexities of this undertaking before hitting the trails.

 Facilities at the campsites include pit toilets and hitching rails for horses.
 Bear boxes are provided.
 Seasonal water sources are available, but all water must be treated.